 Nerve roots from the most distal spinal cord segments descend within the spinal column below the end of the spinal cord, forming the cauda equina.
 The cauda equina supplies sensation to the pubic, perineal, and sacral areas (saddle area).

 The spinal cord is divided into functional segments (levels) that correspond approximately to the attachments of the pairs of spinal nerve roots.
-The area of skin supplied mostly by a particular spinal nerve is the dermatome corresponding to that spinal segment (see Fig. 1: Approach to the Neurologic Patient: Sensory dermatomes. ).
+The area of skin supplied mostly by a particular spinal nerve is the dermatome corresponding to that spinal segment (see Sensory dermatomes. ).

 Numbness can occur from dysfunction anywhere along the pathway from the sensory receptors up to and including the cerebral cortex.
 Common mechanisms include the following:

 There are many causes of numbness.
-Although there is some overlap, dividing the causes based on the pattern of numbness can be helpful (see Approach to the Neurologic Patient: Some Causes of Numbness).
+Although there is some overlap, dividing the causes based on the pattern of numbness can be helpful (see Some Causes of Numbness).